Simple bank statement infographic showing deposits, expenses, and current balance to help understand financial transactions and spending patterns

 2. Identifying Spending Patterns

-• Analyze your statement to spot trends in your spending.
+• Analyze your financial statement to spot trends in your spending.
 For example, are there certain times of the month when your spending spikes?

 • Look for areas where you can cut back.
 Small changes can add up to significant savings over time.